ErnWong/HyperRevision/readme.md

 # HyperRvision #

-Inspired from HyperPhysics, and although not technically related to Apple's HyperCard, HyperRevision is a project to allow interlinked revision cards that summarise particular topics.
+Inspired from HyperPhysics, and although not technically related to Apple's HyperCard, HyperRevision is a project to allow interlinked revision cards that summarise various topics across the school.